-- Assessment of capital requirements for market risk: the standardised approach established in the Solvency Regulation for estimating the minimum own funds requirements associated with this risk has been used. - Assessment of capital requirements for operational risk: the basic approach is being applied. - Assessment of capital requirements for structural balance sheet interest rate risk: the simplified option is being applied. - Assessment of capital requirements for liquidity risk: The Group estimates no capital requirements associated with this risk, following analysis of its liquidity policy, its settlement control systems and its contingency plans, which show an appropriate liquidity situation and therefore no capital requirement to cover this risk. - Assessment of capital requirements for other risks: the capital requirements associated with risks other than those above have been estimated at 5% of the Group's total own funds requirements in accordance with the provisions of the Solvency Regulation.
+- Assessment of capital requirements for market risk: the standardised approach established in the Solvency Regulation for estimating the minimum own funds requirements associated with this risk has been used. - Assessment of capital requirements for operational risk: the basic approach is being applied. - Assessment of capital requirements for balance sheet structural interest rate risk: the simplified option is being applied. - Assessment of capital requirements for liquidity risk: The Group estimates no capital requirements associated with this risk, following analysis of its liquidity policy, its settlement control systems and its contingency plans, which show an appropriate liquidity situation and therefore no capital requirement to cover this risk. - Assessment of capital requirements for strategic and business risk: in 2016 it was assessed as an independent risk, applying the simplified option. - Assessment of capital requirements for other risks: the capital requirements associated with risks other than those above have been estimated at 5% of the Group's total own funds requirements, under the provisions of the Solvency Regulation.

-The Group's total capital needs have been estimated through aggregation of the capital needs associated with each risk, obtained using the aforementioned methods.
+The Group's total capital needs have been estimated through aggregation of the capital needs associated with each risk, obtained using the above-stated methods.

-Furthermore, in order to appropriately plan the Group's future capital needs, the corresponding forecasts are made regarding profit to be appropriated to reserves and capital consumption deriving from expected business growth in different scenarios which consider, among others, stress situations.
+Furthermore, in order to appropriately plan the Group's future capital needs, the relevant forecasts are made regarding profit to be allocated to reserves and capital consumption deriving from expected business growth in different scenarios, including, inter alia, stress situations.

 ICO's capital planning process seeks to determine its future capital requirements over a particular time horizon.
-For the purposes of this report, the horizon is considered to be three years.
-This involves estimating the sources and consumption of capital over the next three years, based on ICO's projections for the period.
-This forms the baseline scenario.
+For the purposes of this report, the time horizon is three years.
+This involves estimating the sources and consumption of capital for the next three years, based on ICO's projections for the period in question, which forms the baseline scenario.

-In addition to this baseline scenario, ICO has also estimated its capital requirements in an adverse macroeconomic scenario, and in several additional stress scenarios, in line with ICAAP guidelines.
+In addition to this baseline scenario, ICO has also estimated its capital requirements in an adverse macroeconomic scenario and in several additional stress scenarios, in line with ICAAP guidelines.